-Sinusitis is an inflammation or infection of the sinuses, the air-filled chambers in the skull that are located around the nose.
+Sinusitis is an infection or inflammation of the sinuses, the air-filled chambers in the skull that are located around the nose.
 Symptoms of sinusitis include thick nasal discharge, facial pain or pressure, fever, and reduced sense of smell.
 Depending on how long these symptoms last, sinusitis is classified as acute, subacute, chronic, or recurrent.

-For chronic sinusitis, antibiotics and nasal corticosteroids are the main treatments.
+For chronic sinusitis, nasal corticosteroids, oral steroids, and antibiotics are the main treatments.
 Other drugs may also be prescribed.
-If drugs are ineffective, some patients with chronic sinusitis may need surgery.
+If drugs are ineffective, some people with chronic sinusitis may need surgery.

 Four pairs of sinuses, known as the paranasal air sinuses, connect to the nasal passages (the two airways running through the nose):

-Sinusitis occurs if obstruction or congestion cause the paranasal sinus openings to become blocked.
+Sinusitis occurs if obstruction or congestion causes the paranasal sinus openings to become blocked.
 When the sinus openings become blocked or too much mucus builds up in the chambers, bacteria and other germs can grow more easily, leading to infection and inflammation.

 Sinusitis is classified as based on how long symptoms last:

 Acute sinusitis can be caused by viral, bacterial, or fungal infections.
-Allergans and environmental irritants are other possible causes.
+Allergens and environmental irritants are other possible causes.
 In most cases, acute sinusitis is caused by an upper respiratory tract viral infection, such as the common cold, and usually resolves on its own.

 Streptococcus pneumoniae, Haemophilus influenzae, and Moraxella catarrhalis (a common cause of childhood illnesses) are the bacteria most often linked to acute sinusitis.
 These bacteria plus other strains, such as Staphylococcus aureus, are also associated with chronic sinusitis.
 (The role of bacteria in chronic sinusitis is still being debated.)
 Bacterial sinusitis usually causes more severe symptoms and lasts longer than viral sinusitis.

-Fungi.
-An allergic reaction to fungi is a cause of some cases of chronic rhinosinusitis.
-Aspergillus is the most common fungus associated with sinusitis.
+An allergic reaction to fungi is a cause of some chronic rhinosinusitis cases.
+Various fungi such as aspergillus, mucor, rhizopus, fusarium, Pseudallescheria boydii, alternaria , bipolaris, cladophialophora and curvularia can cause fungal sinus disease.
+However, aspergillus is the most common fungus associated with sinusitis.
 Fungal infections tend to occur in people with sinusitis who also have diabetes, leukemia, AIDS, or other conditions that impair the immune system.
-Fungal infections can also occur in patients with healthy immune systems, but they are far less common.
+Fungal infections can also occur in people with healthy immune systems, but they are far less common.

 Allergies, asthma, and sinusitis often overlap.
 Seasonal allergic rhinitis and other allergies that cause mucus blockage may predispose people to develop sinusitis.
 Many of the immune factors observed in people with chronic sinusitis resemble those that appear in allergic rhinitis, suggesting that in some people sinusitis is due to an allergic response.

-Chronic sinusitis and recurrent acute sinusitis are also assocated with disorders that weaken the immune system or produce inflammation in the airways or persistent thickened stagnant mucus.
-These conditions include diabetes, AIDS, cystic fibrosis, Kartagener's syndrome, and Wegener's granulomatosis.
+Chronic sinusitis and recurrent acute sinusitis are also associated with disorders that weaken the immune system or produce airway inflammation or persistent thickened stagnant mucus.
+These conditions include diabetes, AIDS, cystic fibrosis, Kartagener syndrome, and Wegener granulomatosis.

 Before the immune system matures, all infants are susceptible to respiratory infections.
-Babies catch a cold about every 1 - 2 months.
-Young children are prone to colds and may have 8 - 12 bouts every year.
+Young children (age less than 2 years)are prone to colds and may have 6 to 8 bouts every year; however, 10% to 15% children may have at least 12 bouts every year.
 Smaller nasal and sinus passages make children more vulnerable to upper respiratory tract infections than older children and adults.
 Ear infections such as otitis media are also associated with sinusitis.

-People with asthma or allergies are at higher risk for non-infectious inflammation in the sinuses.
+People with asthma or allergies are at increased risk for inflammation in the sinuses.
 People with a combination of polyps in the nose, asthma, and sensitivity to aspirin (called Samter's, or ASA, triad) are at very high risk for chronic or recurrent acute sinusitis.

 A number of medical conditions put people at risk for chronic sinusitis.
 They include:

-Dental Problems.
 Bacteria associated with infections from dental problems or procedures can trigger cases of maxillary sinusitis.

 Air pollution from industrial chemicals, cigarette smoke, or other pollutants can damage the cilia responsible for moving mucus through the sinuses.
-Whether air pollution is an important cause of sinusitis and, if so, which pollutants are critical factors, is still not clear.
-Cigarette smoke, for example, poses a small but increased risk for sinusitis in adults.
-Second-hand smoke does not appear to have any significant effect on adult sinuses, although it may pose a risk for sinusitis in children.
+It is still not clear whether air pollution is an important cause of sinusitis and which specific pollutants are critical factors.
+Cigarette smoke, for example, poses a small but definite risk for sinusitis in adults.
+Secondhand smoke does not appear to have any significant effect on adult sinuses, although it may pose a risk for sinusitis in children.

-Infection of the Eye Socket.
-Infection of the eye socket, or orbital infection, which causes swelling and subsequent drooping of the eyelid, is a rare but serious complication of ethmoid sinusitis.
-In these cases, the patient loses movement in the eye, and pressure on the optic nerve can lead to vision loss, which is sometimes permanent.
+Infection of the eye socket (orbital cellulitis), which causes swelling and subsequent drooping of the eyelid, is a rare but serious complication of ethmoid sinusitis.
+In these cases, the person loses movement in the eye, and pressure on the optic nerve can lead to vision loss, which is sometimes permanent.
 Fever and severe illness are usually present.

 With chronic sinusitis:

-Rare complications of sinusitis can produce additional symptoms, which may be severe or even life threatening.
+Rare complications of sinusitis can produce additional symptoms, which may be severe or even life-threatening.
 Symptoms indicating a medical emergency include:

-Allergies.
 Symptoms of both sinusitis and allergic rhinitis include nasal obstruction and congestion.
 The conditions often occur together.
 People with allergies and no sinus infection may have:

 In some cases, headache that persists after successful treatment of chronic sinusitis may be due to neuralgia (nerve-related pain) in the face.